Roots and Bridges

 How to apply

-✅ A brief cover letter explaining why you’re interested in this work, and what you hope to contribute to our cohort of students and the communities we serve.
+✅ 1000 + word essay about why you’re interested in this work, any experience you have working in overseas and/or community projects and what you hope to contribute to our cohort of students and the communities we serve.

 who can join us